 All of the ingredients used in this PCOS diet plan are nutrient dense whole foods that provide a range of important micronutrients.
 I have also balanced the mix of healthy fats, protein, and carbohydrates to achieve macronutrient ratios that work best with PCOS.

-Go Low Carb and Low GI but NOT Ketogenic
+These PCOS Recipes Are Low Carb And Low GI But NOT Ketogenic

 This is a low GI, low carb meal plan, but it’s not a no-carb one.
 While carb-free ketogenic diets are both popular and well known for achieving short term results for women with PCOS, I shy away from recommending them because going carb-free can be a little risky from a health perspective if not adequately supervised.